eddieoz/bitBingo/docs/whitepaper.md

 ### 3.3 Applicability Across Industries

-bitRaffle's approach can be valuable in multiple sectors:
+bitBingo's approach can be valuable in multiple sectors:
 - **Gaming and Contests**: Providing verifiable fairness in prize drawings.
 - **Resource Allocation**: Fair distribution of limited resources or opportunities.
 - **Governance**: Transparent selection processes for roles or responsibilities.